fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

     rescue AppError => e; @err_block.(e)
     end

 This *does* follow the same flow as my monkey-patched pipeline.
-But it's kind of a mess.
+But it looks like a mess, and that is why I made the Pipeful gem.

 In any case, the important point is to *think in terms of a pipeline* to see where it could simplify your design.